scala/docs.scala-lang/_overviews/core/architecture-of-scala-213-collections.md

 This implementation now behaves correctly, but we can still improve a few things.
-Since our collection is strict, we can take advantage of the better performance offered by of strict implementations for transformation operations.
+Since our collection is strict, we can take advantage of the better performance offered by strict implementations of transformation operations.

 ### Final version of `Capped` class ###